ycheng5948/NeRF_automation_tool/README.md

 │              ├─ ...
 ```
 - Please make sure that the `nerf-automation.py` is placed in the `scripts folder` along with other instant-ngp scripts
-- If `images folder` isn't present but a video file was given, a transformed.json file might be generated while extracting images from the video.<br/>
-The first json file will eventually be overwritten by a later one while colmap processes the images after filtering.
+- If `images folder` isn't present but a video file was given, a transformed.json file might be generated while extracting images from the video.
+The process of writing the first transformed.json file usually endsup failing due to permissions errors.
+However, the first json file will eventually be overwritten and replaced by the later one while colmap processes the sharper/filtered images.
 ## Process
 **1. Set up Project Folder<br/>**<br/>
-	Type in the project name to find the desired project folder or hit the browse button to find and select the project folder<br/>
+	Type in the project name to find the desired project folder or hit `browse` button and select project folder<br/>
 	The first image should automatically show in the preview window<br/>

   > Please make sure that the images have been extracted from the video and placed in `images` folder<br/>
-  > If a video file was found in the project folder, a pop-up window with the colmap2nerf code would be provided in detail<br/>
+  > If only a video file was found in the project folder, a pop-up window with the colmap2nerf code would be provided in `Show Details`<br/>
   > If more than one video is present, only the first video's path would be taken and run if `Run for me` button was clicked<br/>
 <br/>